Fast Route to Thermalization: Driven dynamics of the open system

-The various approximation preformed throughout the construction determine the regime of validity of the final equation of motion.
-These approximations involve four timescales: (i) The system typical time scale $\tau_S\sim \omega^{-1}$, which is proportionate to the inverse of the system's Bohr frequencies. (ii) The timescale characterizing the decay of the Bath correlation functions $\tau_B$ (iii) The System relaxation timescale, that scales with the square of the system-bath coupling constant, $\tau_R\propto g^2$, in the weak coupling limit. (iv) The driving timescale is identified as $\tau_d=\text{min}_{n,k,t}\sb{\b{d\Lambda_{n,k}\b t/dt}/\b{d^2\Lambda_{n,k}\b t/dt^2}}$.
+The various approximations performed throughout the construction determine the validity regime of the final equation of motion.
+These approximations involve four timescales: (i) The system typical time scale $\tau_S\sim \omega^{-1}$, which is proportional to the inverse of the system's Bohr frequencies; (ii) the timescale characterizing the decay of the bath correlation functions $\tau_B$; (iii) the System relaxation timescale, which scales with the square of the system-bath coupling constant, $\tau_R\propto g^2$, in the weak coupling limit; (iv) the driving timescale, identified as $\tau_d=\text{min}_{n,k,t}\sb{\b{d\Lambda_{n,k}\b t/dt}/\b{d^2\Lambda_{n,k}\b t/dt^2}}$.

-Typically, Master equations are valid under a course-graining of time, neglecting memory effects within the bath relaxation time.
+Typically, Master equations are valid under a coarse-graining of time, neglecting memory effects within the bath relaxation time.
 Thermodynamically, such an approach is related to the isothermal partition of system and bath, and is valid in the weak coupling regime and manifested by the Born-Markov approximation.
 Weak coupling between system and bath, $g\ll1$, implies a slow relaxation relative to both system and bath internal dynamics, $\tau_R\gg \tau_S,\tau_B$.
 Moreover, the Born-Markov approximation is valid when the bath dynamics is much faster than the system dynamics, implying $\tau_B\ll\tau_S$.
-Following these approximations, fast oscillating phases are terminated by the the rotating wave approximation, which requires that $\tau_R\gg\tau_S$.
+Following these approximations, fast oscillating phases are terminated by the rotating wave approximation, which requires that $\tau_R\gg\tau_S$.
 Finally, the last assumption involves neglecting higher order terms in the expansion of $\Lambda\b{t-s}$ and $\xi\b{t-s}$.
 This assumption is justified when the bath correlation functions decay rapidly in comparison to the change in the driving, $\tau_B\ll\tau_d$.

 The hierarchy between the four time-scales determines the validity regime: